Skip to content

 We may easily perceive a chain of events in the past.
 But we may not be able to know the future in real time.
 And since evidence of “intent” is usually circumstantial, we have a problem.

-Attempt Crime Sentencing: The Minnesota Statutes §609.17, subd.
-4 limits the maximum sentence for an attempt crime to half the maximum for the underlying offense.
+Attempt Crime Sentencing: The Minnesota Statutes § 609.17, subd.
+4, limits the maximum sentence for an attempt crime to half the maximum for the underlying offense.
 (But not if punishable by life imprisonment.)
-And similarly, the Minnesota Sentencing Guidelines, 2G, call for one-half the presumptive sentence of many, though not all, underlying offenses.
+And similarly, the Minnesota Sentencing Guidelines, 2G, calls for one-half the presumptive sentence of many, though not all, underlying offenses.

 Solicitation to commit a crime